-- (1) Title of securities subject to grant: Common Stock. - (2) All grants to the Named Executive Officers include grants of an equal number of related (or "tandem") limited stock appreciation rights, except for the grant to Mr. Murray.
+- (1) Title of securities subject to grant: Common Stock. - (2) All grants to the Named Executive Officers include grants of an equal number of related (or "tandem") limited stock appreciation rights.
 Limited stock appreciation rights may be exercised only in the event of a tender or exchange offer ("Offer") for the Common Stock (a) which, if successful, would cause the offeror to become the beneficial owner of 20% or more of the outstanding Common Stock, and (b) that the Compensation Committee determines would result in a change in control of the Company, if consummated.
 Upon exercise, a limited stock appreciation right granted in tandem with a nonstatutory stock option entitles the holder to receive cash in an amount equal to the excess of (a) the highest price paid pursuant to the Offer during the 90 days prior to exercise, or (b) the highest market value of a share of Common Stock during the 90 days prior to exercise, whichever is greater, over the market value of a share of Common Stock on the date of grant.
-A limited stock appreciation right granted in tandem with an incentive stock option entitles the holder to receive cash in an amount equal to the appreciation in the market value of a share of Common Stock since the date of grant.
+A limited stock appreciation right granted in tandem with an incentive stock option entitles the holder to receive cash in an amount equal to the appreciation in the market value of a share of Common Stock since the date of grant. - (3) The stock options are exercisable in installments that provide vesting of 10% of the optioned stock after the first anniversary of the grant, an additional 20% after the second anniversary, 30% more after the third anniversary, and the remaining 40% after the fourth anniversary. - (4) Excludes shares of Common Stock subject to options granted under the Stock Option Plan to directors who are not employees of the Company.
+See "Directors' Fees."

-- (3) The stock options are exercisable in installments that provide vesting of 10% of the optioned stock after the first anniversary of the grant, an additional 20% after the second anniversary, 30% more after the third anniversary and the remaining 40% after the fourth anniversary. - (4) Excludes shares of Common Stock subject to options granted under the Stock Option Plan to directors who are not employees of the Company.
-See "Directors' Fees." - (5) The Company used a binomial option pricing model to determine the grant date present value of stock options granted in 1993 upon the belief that such model is the most reasonable method of estimating the value of stock options granted under the Stock Option Plan.
-The Company also believes that such model will be more consistent with the option pricing methodology which the Company currently intends to utilize in disclosing the estimated effect on the Company's net income and per share earnings of option grants in the footnotes to the Company's financial statements for the year ending December 31, 1994, and thereafter, if the Financial Accounting Standards Board adopts a final accounting rule which incorporates the current proposals contained in its exposure draft ("Accounting for Stock-Based Compensation") released on June 30, 1993.
-The estimated value per option is \$41.72, which was calculated through the use of the following assumptions: an option term, based on historical data since the inception of the Stock Option Plan, of 6.75 years, representing the estimated period between the grant dates of options under the Stock Option Plan and their exercise dates; an interest rate that represents the yield on a zero-coupon U.S. Treasury security with a maturity date corresponding to that of the adjusted option term; volatility calculated using weekly stock prices for the three-year (156-week) period prior to the grant date; and an estimated dividend yield of 1.40%, the approximate annualized cash dividend rate paid with respect to a share of the Common Stock on December 31, 1993.
-The Company also deducted 12% to reflect an estimate of the probability of forfeiture prior to vesting, based on historical data since the inception of the Stock Option Plan.
+(5) Consistent with the previous year, the Company used a binomial option pricing model to determine the grant date present value of stock options granted in 1995 upon the belief that such model is the most reasonable method of estimating the value of stock options granted under the Stock Option Plan.
+The estimated value per option is \$44.36, which was calculated through the use of the following assumptions: an option term, based on historical data since the inception of the Stock Option Plan, of 6.5 years, representing the estimated period between the grant dates of options under the Stock Option Plan and their exercise dates; an interest rate that represents the yield on a zero-coupon U.S. Treasury security with a maturity date corresponding to that of the adjusted option term; volatility calculated using weekly stock prices for the three-year (156-week) period prior to the grant date; and an estimated dividend yield of 1.70%, the approximate annualized cash dividend rate paid with respect to a share of the Common Stock on December 31, 1994.
+The Company also deducted 10% to reflect an estimate of the probability of forfeiture prior to vesting, based on historical data since the inception of the Stock Option Plan.
 The actual value an executive may realize will depend upon the excess of the price of the Common Stock over the exercise price on the date the option is exercised.
-Accordingly, there is no assurance that the value ultimately realized by an executive officer, if any, will be at or near the value estimated by the model.
+Accordingly, there is no assurance that the value ultimately realized by an executive officer, if any, will approximate the value estimated by the model.